Dr Scott J Turner | Specialist Plastic Surgeon (FRACS) | Sydney

 Anti-inflammatories and blood thinners

 This is the most important category.
-Aspirin, ibuprofen (Nurofen, Advil), naproxen (Naprogesic), and other non-steroidal anti-inflammatory drugs (NSAIDs) reduce the blood’s ability to clot.
+Aspirin, ibuprofen (Nurofen, Advil), naproxen (Naprogesic) and other non-steroidal anti-inflammatory drugs (NSAIDs) reduce the blood’s ability to clot.
 Taking them before surgery increases the risk of bleeding during the operation and in the early recovery period.
 Stop all NSAIDs at least two weeks before surgery.

 Paracetamol (Panadol) is safe for pain relief in the lead-up to surgery and is the recommended alternative.